The Best Gluten-Free Panzanella Salad

 Ingredients

-8 tablespoons (½ cup) of Marinated Red Onion oil, plus more for serving
+- 8 tablespoons (½ cup) of Marinated Red Onion oil, or extra-virgin olive oil, plus more for serving

 Instructions

-In a large bowl, add the bread squares, the marinated onion oil, and salt.
+In a large bowl, add the bread squares, the marinated onion oil or olive oil, Italian seasoning, garlic powder and salt.
 Using your hands, toss to coat completely.

 Arrange the bread on the prepared sheet pan in a single layer.
-Sprinkle the parmesan cheese and marinated red onions all over the bread cubes.
+Sprinkle the parmesan cheese all over the bread cubes, if using.
 Place in the oven and cook until golden brown, for 15 to 20 minutes.

 Remove from the oven and transfer the bread to a large bowl.
 Add the tomatoes, cucumber, torn basil, and a sprinkle of salt.
 Gently toss to combine.